-As at 31 December 2017, liability arising from the lease of a building in Katowice of PLN 23 945 thousand was the key finance lease item.
-In the year ended 31 December 2018 the liability expired in line with contractual terms, and the Group purchased the leased property.
+As at 31 December 2017, the finance lease liability amounted to PLN 23 945 thousand and resulted from a lease of investment property.
+In the year ended 31 December 2018 the liability expired in line with contractual terms, and the Company purchased the leased property, as described in details in Note 17 hereto.